How Fast are Electric Bikes? [The Complete Guide to E-bike Speed]

 A question we see often is whether you can make your e-bike faster.
 Although, technically, the motor and/or throttle could be modified to allow the bike to reach a higher top speed, this would probably make the bike illegal to ride on the road, particularly in regions with strict speed regulations in place.
 Also, tampering with the motor or battery might invalidate warranties and even reduce safety.

 As always, it is wise to check local laws before making any changes.
-If speed is in your sights, the safest course is to find an e-bike that meets your desires — from the get-go, like a Class 3 vapor, rather than jury-rigging a class one or two model to your liking.
+If speed is in your sights, the safest course is to find an e-bike that meets your desires — from the get-go, like a Class 3 e-bike from the start, rather than attempting unauthorized modifications to lower-class models.

 How fast are electric bikes?
 Conclusion